wolfdale229/100daysofpythoncode/log.md

 ## Day 24 : 5-09-2020

-**Today's Progress** : :Learnt how to use argparse module to parse arguments for the command line to a python file
+**Today's Progress** : Learnt how to use argparse module to parse arguments for the command line to a python file

+## Day 25 : 6-09-2020

+**Today's Progress** : Learning how to test

+## Start learnig algorithms and data structure with python

+## Day 26 : 7-09-2020

+**Today's Progress** : Overview of algorithms, binary search,  big O'notation